 Capacity planning is also applied to manufacturing.
 In this case, capacity planning concentrates on the efficient use of resources by examining the actual production of items.

-The following sections approach the terms and methods found in capacity planning.
+The following sections approach the terms and methods found in incapacity planning.
 A capacity planning template is also provided.

 Resource Capacity Planning Terms